raharrasy/RL2019-BaseCodes/Exercise2/MonteCarlo/README.md

 #### `computeHyperparameters(numTakenActions, episodeNumber)`
 This function should return a tuple indicating the epsilon used at a certain timestep.
 This allows you to schedule the values of your hyperparameters and change it mid-training.

+### Training process
+To see how your implemented function interact with each other to train the agent, check the `__main__` function inside `MonteCarloBase.py`.
+Make sure that you can successfully train your agent using the **exact same** codes inside `__main__` to ensure that your implementations are correct.
+This snippet of code used in `__main__` is also going to be used in the marking process.

+## Marking details
+### Performance marking
+Using similar codes as what you've seen in `__main__`, we are going to run your agent on a randomly sampled MDP and compare it's performance to our solution.
+Performance is measured by running experiments using the same number of episodes at each experiment.
+We then average the rewards of the agent and plot this quantity.

+### Unit test marking
+We compare the results of updates from `learn()`.
+This function should return the difference between the value of the updated state-action pairs that you've encountered throughout the episode.

+As an example, assume that your states are represented as alphabets and your actions as numbers.
+You encountered an episode where the sequence of states starting from the first to the last are `("A",1), ("B",3), ("C",1), ("A",1), and finally ("A",2)`.
+Then the second entry must return `[Q("A",1), Q("B",3), Q("C",1), Q("A",2)]